 After all, you can’t expect to effectively communicate, let alone build relationships, with your audience if you don’t first understand how they communicate and about what.

 Another example of culturally aware language is avoiding stereotypes and generalizations.
 It’s important to recognize that different cultures have different values and beliefs, and using stereotypes or generalizations can be seen as disrespectful.
-Culturally aware language also involves being aware of cultural references and nuances.
+Culturally aware language also shows being aware of cultural references and nuances.
 For example, using a reference to a popular television show may be effective in one culture but may not resonate with another.

 Using humor in marketing is also a very common way to engage your audience.
 In this case, however, you should also carefully approach the subject of the joke and the way you word it.

-There are few things more off-putting than receiving a marketing email that feels like it’s been written by and for a stranger or, worse, for an audience of thousands of strangers.
+There are few things more off-putting than getting a marketing email that feels like it’s been written by and for a stranger or, worse, for an audience of thousands of strangers.
 That’s why personalizing your marketing emails is a must.

 The good news is that you don’t have to devote every waking hour to researching every single individual on your contact list.
 Rather, you can leverage a whole host of automation technologies, many of them powered by sophisticated artificial intelligence systems (AI), to make personalization efficient and effective.